joonarafael/visualpathfinder/documentation/implementation_document.md

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/generateadjacencylist.ts "Redirect to file 'generateadjacencylist.ts'").

-This is a helper function to generate a one-dimensional adjacency list of the current grid status.
+This is a helper function to generate a one-dimensional adjacency list (or a record) of the current grid status.
 It completely scans through the current grid and adds every single node and their respective neighbors as a 'key, values' pair into the record.
 It deals with general wall detection, horizontal obstacle detection and borders.
-This way the pathfinders do not need their own obstacle detection logic, reading the given adjacency list is enough.
+This way the pathfinders **do not need** their own obstacle detection logic, reading the given adjacency list is enough.

 #### Diagonal Checking